nickb94/notion-sidebar/README.md

 - Open index.html on browser.

 ##### Note
+It imitates the Desktop version of workspace better than the mobile version.
 This is not an exact sidebar construction but works as a proof of concept.